boudhayan/coding-fun/_posts/2020-04-06-may-questions.markdown

 # 3. How array subscripting restricts unauthorized memory access?

 Modern operating systems run all applications in protected memory regions using a virtual memory manager.
-So it is not super easy to simply read or write to a location that exists in REAL space outside the region that have allocated/assigned to your process.
+So it is not super easy to simply read or write to a location that exists in REAL space outside the region that has allocated/assigned to your process.

-Read operation will alomost never damage another process, however it can indirectly damage a process if you happen to read a KEY value used to encrypt, decrypt or validate a program.
-So reading out of bounds can have somewhat unexpected affects on your code if you are making decisions based on the data you are reading.
+Read operation will rarely damage another process, however it can indirectly damage a process if you happen to read a KEY value used to encrypt, decrypt or validate a program.
+So reading out of bounds can have somewhat unexpected effects on your code if you are making decisions based on the data you are reading.

-The only way your could really DAMAGE something by writing to a loaction accessible by a memory address is if that memory address that you are writing to is actually a hardware register (a location that actually is not for data storage but for controlling some piece of hardware) not a RAM location.
-In all fact, you still wont normally damage something unless you are writing some one time programmable location that is not re-writable (or something of that nature).
+The only way you could really DAMAGE something by writing to a location accessible by a memory address is if that memory address that you are writing to is actually a hardware register (a location that is not for data storage but for controlling some piece of hardware) not a RAM location.
+In all fact, you still won't normally damage something unless you are writing some one-time programmable location that is not re-writable (or something of that nature).

 Now coming to swift, subscripting by index has been implemented like below-